This comforting, slow cooker swiss steak is healthy and made with real food ingredients. It’s a high-protein meal that the whole family will love.

 Ouch.
 Yep.
 Big “Fail” blinking on my forehead.

 I’ve been doing much better since then having a dinner ready w and that is thanks to my slow cooker.
 Prepare this beef dish in the slow cooker in the morning and it’s a meal to come home to that is simple, convenient and healthy.
 Just 3 ounces of beef is packed with more than 10 essential nutrients and packs a big protein punch.
 My kids, like yours, need that protein!

-A few hints for making this slow cooker swiss steak:
+Hints for making this slow cooker paleo swiss steak: